THE KING'S WITCH

 As she helps to nurse the dying Queen Elizabeth, Frances Gorges longs for the fields and ancient woods of her parents' Hampshire estate, where she has learned to use the flowers and herbs to become a much-loved healer.

 Frances is happy to stay in her beloved countryside when the new King arrives from Scotland, bringing change, fear and suspicion.
 His court may be shockingly decadent, but James's religion is Puritan, intolerant of all the old ways; he has already put to death many men for treason and women for witchcraft.

 So when her ambitious uncle forcibly brings Frances to court, she is trapped in a claustrophobic world of intrigue and betrayal - and a ready target for the twisted scheming of Lord Cecil, the King's first minister.
 Surrounded by mortal dangers, Frances finds happiness only with the precocious young Princess Elizabeth, and Tom Wintour, the one courtier she can trust.
 But is he all that he seems?

-The King's Witch is Tracy's debut novel and will be published by Hodder & Stoughton on 7 June 2018.
+The King's Witch is Tracy's debut novel and was published by Hodder & Stoughton in 7 June 2018.
 It is the first of a trilogy, the second book of which will be published in 2019.